taunoha/wp-plugin-vue-spa-boilerplate/README.md

 - Instantly reflect JavaScript and CSS changes in your browser without a full page reload
 - Preserve the application state during updates
-- Automatically inject new styles when you modify CSS
 - Significantly speed up your development workflow

 HMR is automatically enabled in development mode (`npm run dev`) and disabled in production builds.
 You don't need any additional configuration to use this feature.